AnD-startup/dev.to/docs/contributing.md

 title: Contributing to the Docs
 ---

-# Contributing to DEV's developer documentation
+# Contributing to LetsBuild.gg's developer documentation

 Contributions to the documentation are always appreciated!
-Thank you for making an effort to improve the developer experience of contributing to the DEV project.
+Thank you for making an effort to improve the developer experience of contributing to the LetsBuild.gg project.

 # Running the documentation locally

-Like DEV, this site is open source and the code is [hosted on GitHub][docs].
+Like LetsBuild.gg, this site is open source and the code is [hosted on GitHub][docs].
 If you find any incorrect information, or a even a typo, we'd love to see a pull request.
 Follow these steps to get the documentation site running locally.

-DEV's documentation is built with [GitDocs NodeJS library][gitdocs].
+LetsBuild.gg's documentation is built with [GitDocs NodeJS library][gitdocs].

 The first step to running the documentations locally is to install the `GitDocs` package globally.